Jayantha Wattavidanage

 Jayantha Wattavidanage, is a limnologist, herpetologist and prominent molecular parasitologist in Sri Lanka.
 He is a well known zoologist in the country, where he has lot of media popularity.
 He is also a recipient of many research awards including the Presidential Award for his research publications.

 He is a constant participant and resource provider in Doramadalawa TV program.
-He currently a senior lecturer in Zoology at The Open University of Sri Lanka, since 1990.
+He currently a senior lecturer in zoology at The Open University of Sri Lanka, since 1990.

 Wattavidanage is the author of a large number of newspaper and magazine articles such as Rivira and Vidusara local newspapers and the narrator and contributor for the animal documentary Macro World which was telecasted on Swarnavahini.
-He also held the posts of Chairman at the National Committee for Science Popularizing, National Science Foundation in Sri Lanka as well.
+He also held the posts of chairman at the National Committee for Science Popularizing, National Science Foundation in Sri Lanka as well.

-Dr. Wattavidanage graduated from University of Sri Jayewardenepura and took M.Phil. from the same university through limnology.
-He completed his Ph.D. from University of Colombo in following years.
-His Ph.D research was based on molecular genetics of Malaria at University of Edinburgh, United Kingdom.
+Wattavidanage graduated from University of Sri Jayewardenepura and took M.Phil. from the same university through limnology.
+He completed his PhD from University of Colombo in following years.
+His PhD research was based on molecular genetics of Malaria at University of Edinburgh, United Kingdom.